qiskit-community/qiskit-js/README.md

 * `qiskit-qasm.js`: Only the `@qiskit/qasm` component, also [the same API that for node.js](../packages/qiskit-qasm/README.md).
 The global `qiskitQasm` is exposed.
 * `qiskit-sim.js`: The same for the `@qiskit/sim` component, also [the same API](../packages/qiskit-sim/README.md) and the global is `qiskitSim`.

-If you needed a new version of the bundled files, please run:
+If you need a new version of the bundled files, please run:

 ```sh
 npm run bundle